The Definitive Guide to Partition Actions: Forcing the Sale of Jointly Owned Property

 What Is a Partition Action?

-When two or more co-owners cannot agree on how to best use or dispose of a piece of real property, they have an absolute right to bring a type of lawsuit known as a partition action to the appropriate court.
+When two or more co-owners cannot agree on how to best use or dispose of a piece of real property, they generally have a right to bring a type of lawsuit known as a partition action to the appropriate court.

-By filing for partition of property, a co-owner can terminate their interest in a piece of real property by forcing its sale and having the proceeds from the sale distributed equitably and fairly among the co-owners.
+By filing for partition of property, a co-owner may be able to terminate their interest in a piece of real property by forcing its sale and having the proceeds from the sale distributed equitably and fairly among the co-owners.

 Inherited Property Can Be Partitioned